gdetor/gaim/README.md

 ## Report Bugs

-In case you would like to report a bug or you experience any problems with GAIM, you should open an issue using the [Gitlab Issue Tracker](https://gitlab.com/gdetor/genetic_alg/issues).
+In case you would like to report a bug or you experience any problems with GAIM, you should open an issue using the [Github Issue Tracker](https://github.com/gdetor/gaim/issues).

 ## References